Igor Radivilov: 2012–2016

-2020
+2017–2019

+At the 2017 European Championships Radivilov won bronze on rings behind Eleftherios Petrounias and Courtney Tulloch.
+At the 2017 World Championships he won silver on vault behind Kenzō Shirai.

+At the 2018 European Championships Radivilov won silver on vault behind Artur Davtyan.
+At the 2019 European Games he won bronze on both rings and vault.
+At the 2019 World Championships he won bronze on vault.

+2020–2021

-In March Radivilov competed at the Baku World Cup and qualified to the vault final in third place; however event finals were canceled due to the COVID-19 pandemic in Azerbaijan.
+In March 2020 Radivilov competed at the Baku World Cup and qualified to the vault final in third place; however event finals were canceled due to the COVID-19 pandemic in Azerbaijan.
 The global COVID-19 pandemic caused numerous competitions to be cancelled or postponed, including the 2020 Olympic Games.

 In October Radivilov returned to international competition at the Szombathely Challenge Cup where he finished second on rings and first on vault.
-In December he competed at an attendance-reduced European Championships where only ten nations sent a full team.
+In December 2020 he competed at an attendance-reduced European Championships where only ten nations sent a full team.
 The Ukrainian team of Radivilov, Vladyslav Hryko, Petro Pakhniuk, Roman Vashchenko, and Yevgen Yudenkov bested the Turkish team to win gold in the team competition.
 Individually Radivilov placed first on vault, winning his first European title on the event, and third on rings behind İbrahim Çolak and Vinzenz Höck.

-2021

-Radivilov competed at the European Championships where he defended his title on vault; additionally he placed sixth on rings.
+Radivilov competed at the 2021 European Championships where he defended his title on vault; additionally he placed sixth on rings.
 He competed at the Doha World Cup and Osijek Challenge Cup where he placed second and first on vault respectively.
 He represented Ukraine at the 2020 Olympic Games in Tokyo, Japan alongside Illia Kovtun, Petro Pakhnyuk, and Yevhen Yudenkov.
 They finished seventh in the team final.
 Radivilov competed at the 2021 World Championships but did not qualify to any event finals.